Trump took shelter in White House bunker as protests raged - The Boston Globe

 “The White House does not comment on security protocols and decisions,” said White House spokesman Judd Deere.
 The Secret Service said it does not discuss the means and methods of its protective operations.
 The president’s move to the bunker was first reported by The New York Times.

 The president and his family have been shaken by the size and venom of the crowds, according to the Republican.
-It was not immediately clear if first lady Melania Trump and the couple’s 14-year-old son, Barron, joined the president in the bunker.
-Secret Service protocol would have called for all those under the agency's protection to be in the underground shelter.
+It was not immediately clear whether Melania Trump and the couple’s 14-year-old son, Barron, joined the president in the bunker.
+Secret Service protocol would have called for all those under the agency’s protection to be in the shelter.

+Trump traveled to Florida on Saturday to view the first manned space launch from the United States in nearly a decade.
+He returned to a White House under virtual siege, with protesters — some violent — gathered just a few hundred yards away through the night.

 Advertisement